Plumas Audubon Society

 Picture

-Grebes engage in some of the most beautiful and complex courtship rituals of any birds.
+Aechmophorus grebes engage in some of the most beautiful and complex courtship rituals of any birds.
 They swim together, displaying for each other in many different ways.
 This often involves presenting vegetation to each other, giving food to one another, and culminates with a rushing display.
 This is where both birds simultaneously raise up and run across the water side by side for up to 150 feet, then dive together.
-It can be seen locally or anywhere Aechmophorus grebes nest, as they always perform these and other ritualized courtship displays prior to and during nesting.
+These displays can be seen anywhere Aechmophorus grebes nest, as they always perform these rituals prior to and during nesting.
 See video to the right.

 Nesting